marcinduma/LTRCLD-2557/docs/use-case1.md

 <img src="https://raw.githubusercontent.com/marcinduma/LTRCLD-2557/master/images/image86.png" width = 800>

-Similar like for AWS we also needs to add subnet, but in case of Azure we don't need to select **Availability Zones.** We can add whole CIDR as subnet.
+Similar like for AWS we also needs to add subnet, but in case of Azure we don't need to select **Availability Zones**, in Azure it's done automaticaly.
+We can add whole CIDR as subnet.
 When done, hit **"Save"** button to save subnet configuration.

 <img src="https://raw.githubusercontent.com/marcinduma/LTRCLD-2557/master/images/image87.png" width = 800>